F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 CIS service discovery
 `````````````````````

 Both AS3 and CIS can dynamically discover and update load balancing pool members using service discovery.
-However, when using CIS to process AS3 configMaps, CIS performs the service discovery.
-When using CIS, you must map each pool definition in the AS3 template to a kubernetes Service resource using a label.
+However, when using CIS to process AS3 declarations, CIS performs the service discovery.
+When using CIS, you must map each pool definition in the AS3 template to a Kubernetes Service resource using a label.
 To create this mapping, add the following labels to your Kubernetes Service:

 .. code-block:: yaml